BetMGM bonus code CBSSPORTS: Get $150 bonus bets for USA-Canada WBC quarterfinals, Friday college basketball

 New users can get bonus bets when they bet on Friday's games using BetMGM's latest MGM promo code

-Sports fans wanting to wager on Friday's top games can use the latest BetMGM bonus code CBSSPORTS to get $150 in bonus bets if their first bet wins or up to $1,500 in bonus bets if a qualifying wager loses, depending on the state they live in.
-Team USA faces Canada in the World Baseball Classic quarterfinals, while the men's college basketball conference tournaments are loaded with juicy matchups.
+The latest BetMGM bonus code CBSSPORTS offers bonus bets for any sports fans wanting to wager on Friday's top games, and there are plenty of sports betting options.
+The offer gives new users $150 in bonus bets if their first bet wins or up to $1,500 in bonus bets if that wager loses, depending on where they live.
+The World Baseball Classic quarterfinals start Friday, and Team USA faces Canada, while Championship Week continues with several juicy matchups in the men's college basketball conference tournaments.
+There are eight NBA games, two in the NHL, and the Players Championship offers something a little different.
 Sign up now at BetMGM Sportsbook to bet on Friday's games:

 For the full terms and conditions of both offers, visit the BetMGM bonus code review page.